chemodun/X4-XMLDiffAndPatch/README.md

 Please be aware - each release archive has an appropriate link to the [VirusTotal](https://www.virustotal.com).
 Follow the link to be sure that the archive is safe.

 ## Changelog

+### [0.2.26] - 2025-06-16

+- Improved:
+  - Added in-line comments processing for the `add` elements in the modified XML file.
+It allows to define the position attribute of the `add` element in the diff file.

 ### [0.2.25] - 2025-03-31